AdobeDocs/workfront.fr-FR/help/quicksilver/maestro/architecture/edit-record-types.md

 <!--update the metadata with real information when making this available in TOC and in the left nav
 ---
 title: Edit record types
 description: You can edit record types after they have been saved.
-Record types are the objec types of Adobe Maestro.
+Record types are the object types of Adobe Workfront planning.
 author: Alina
 role: User
 feature: Work Management